jhuckaby/simpleirc/README.md

 SimpleIRC
 =========

 SimpleIRC is an easy-to-install and easy-to-use IRC server, written in Perl.
 It was designed around the idea that setting up and running an IRC server should be simple.
 SimpleIRC should run on any modern Linux server, and comes with a full web interface for administration (although you can also admin the server from the IRC console if you want).
+SimpleIRC is built on the awesome [POE::Component::Server::IRC](http://search.cpan.org/dist/POE-Component-Server-IRC/) framework.

+Features at a glance:

+* Single-command install on most flavors of Linux.
+* Built-in web interface for administration.
+* Full SSL support, in both the IRC and embedded web server.
+* Easy upgrades, from the Web UI or within IRC.
+* Log archival and retrieval system.
+* User modes are auto-remembered for registered users.
+* Public or private channels (with invites and permanent users).
+* Administrators can broadcast notices to all channels.
+* NickServ and ChanServ service bots included.

 ## Single-Command Install